FNakano/T-WatchExperiments/README.md

 My intention is to document and reference experiences/experiments programming TTGO T-Watch V.3 using Arduino IDE.

+Created new versions and documentation in 2022-10.
+Link: https://mylvglwatch.readthedocs.io/en/latest/index.html.
+It uses doxygen, sphynx, breathe and exhale.
+Use this toolchain to document a simple project was, probably, a mistake.
+Include more experiments and documentation is too painful.

+Came back to this repo in 2023-3.

 ## Tools and libraries

 - Arduino IDE vers.
 1.8.16
-- TTGO T-Watch Library with (default) LVGL vers.
-7.4
+- TTGO T-Watch Library with (default) LVGL vers. ~~7.4~~ (in 2020-10 noticed that it was 7.2.?)
 - ESP32 board Arduino Library vers.
 1.0.6

 ## Comparing examples